Better than Krusteaz Pumpkin Bread

 Main Ingredients for this Recipe

-What flour substitutes can I use?
+What other flour substitutes can I use?

 Buckwheat Flour